rand-projects/teletypewriter-fonts/README.md

 Fonts are usually marked either `-Light` or `-Book`.
 Light fonts come from original pictures-- before the glyph hit ink and paper.
 These are usually thinner than desired.
 Book fonts are more what you would see after the glyph was rendered on paper.
-For emulating terminals and the such, book fonts are recommended.
+For emulating terminals and the such, Book fonts are recommended.

-Fonts that have the letters `lc` in the name denote that this font only has uppercase letters normally, but that lowercase letters that are 80% the size the of uppercase letter is provided.
+Fonts that have the letters `lc` in the name denote that this font only has uppercase letters normally, but that lowercase letters that are 80% the height the of uppercase letter is provided.
 This is useful if you are using the font for a modern system.
+Some of these fonts have a tiny square for characters that are not normally in the font.

 Each font has an associated `.png` file where the font can be viewed.